When Hackers Kill

-Since the Stuxnet example there have been many more instances of hackers using computers to cause physical damage to steal mills, water dams, power grids, etc.
+Since the Stuxnet example, there have been many more instances of hackers using computers to cause physical damage to steel mills, water dams, power grids, etc.

-I can site no cases where hackers have used the digital world to directly affect the physical world and directly cause the murder of a person or people.
+I can cite no cases where hackers have used the digital world to affect the physical world directly to cause the murder of a person or people.
 But that does not mean that it has not happened.
-In fact, it is likely that hackers have been able to pull off murder without being caught.
+Hackers have likely been able to pull off murder without being caught.

 The number of ways that hackers can murder is staggering.
-There are thousands of systems that hackers could infiltrate to directly cause death.
+There are thousands of systems that hackers could infiltrate to cause death directly.